 A visit to the Mountain Centre should be combined with a visit to Brecon itself.
 Saturdays are a good day as there is often a Market at Brecon Market Hall (a large Victorian covered building so you are indoors).
 You could visit Brecon Market Hall in the morning or early afternoon, moving on to the Mountain Centre in the late afternoon or evening, making sure you do the inside activity (Market) when the weatrher is not so fair and the outside activity (Mountain Centre) in fairer weather.

 At the Theatre there is a nice canal walk and canal basin in front of the theatre from where you can start your walk.
-Parking behind the theatre is only 50p for 6 hours so if you have previously parked in town, it is worth moving the car to this car park.
-Watch the boats descend or rise through the canal lock a couple of miles further along the canal path, as you the canal to the north of Brecon.
+Parking behind the theatre is only 50p for 6 hours (at least it was in 2017/18) so it's worth moving there if you have previously parked in town.
+Watch the boats descend or rise through the canal lock a couple of miles further along the canal path, as you walk a few miles along the canal towpath leaving Brecon behind you.

 There is an alternative walk back through fields alongside the river, so you can do a partially circular walk back if you prefer not to remain on the canal path all the time.